wsor4035/dev.luanti.org/content/engine-dev-process/releasing-luanti.md

 #### Mini checklist of things to test

-_Note_: Don't cheat on this by testing in Wine, it has happened that things crash/break in wine while they are fine on real Windows.
+_Note_: Don't cheat on this by testing in Wine, it has happened that things crash/break in Wine while they are fine on real Windows.

 *   check that the build identifies itself as 5.x.x not 5.x.x-dev or 5.x.x-abc4de7
 *   click some menu buttons